SEE MORE BELOW

 Hotel (example): Felip

 On the fourth day you will be cycling through the small local town of Son Carrio to Manacor, which is known as the home of the production of Mallorcan ceramics and clay beads.
-Later the route will lead you thorugh Santa Margalida, a village that has the prettiest square in Mallorca.
+You will come through Petra (where a typical Majorcan lunch snack will be prepared) Later the route will lead you thorugh Santa Margalida, a village that has the prettiest square in Mallorca.
 An important part of a cycling holiday on Mallorca, is the coffee breaks, which can be enjoyed at the charming cafes found in the small villages, and the square in Santa Margalida is ideal for just such a break.
 From here you will cycle through one of the most interesting landscapes on the island, until reaching C'an Picafort.